NathanGodey/headless-lm/README.md

 ```

 ## Preprocess data
-Adapt the config file in `configs` to your specific case, and then run:
+Adapt the config file in `configs/preprocess_owt2.json` to your specific case, and then run:
 ```
 python preprocess.py --config=configs/your_config_file.json
 ```